centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/acknowledge.md

 process (sending of notifications) until the host or the service resumes its nominal status.

+Acknowledgments are maintained even if the monitoring engine is restarted.

 Example of use:

 A service is in charge of checking the health of the hard disks in a